puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/big_picture.md

 }
 {% endhighlight %}

-In the above code sample, we see that the `class lvmguide`:

-1. Takes two parameters: `$document_root` and `$port`
+(To exit out of the file, use the command `control-x` in nano, or `:q!` in vim.)

+If you're not used to reading code, this might seem like a lot of detail.
+We'll give you a quick overview so the concepts will be more familiar when encounter them later on, but don't worry about getting it all right away.

+{% highlight puppet %}
+class lvmguide (
+  $document_root = '/var/www/html/lvmguide',
+  $port = '80',
+) {
+{% endhighlight %}

+The class `lvmguide` takes two parameters: `$document_root` and `$port`.
+These have default values defined as `/var/www/html/lvmguide` and `80`, which is why you were able to apply the class without specifying any parameters explicitly.

+{% highlight puppet %}
+  class { 'apache':
+    default_vhost => false,
+  }
+{% endhighlight %}

-2. Declares the class `apache` with the `default_vhost` parameter set to `false`.
-That's the equivalent of saying "I need apache to be setup without the default VirtualHost."
+The `lvmguide` class declares another class: `apache`.
+Puppet knows about the `apache` class because it is defined by the `apache` module you installed into the modulepath earlier.
+The `default_vhost` parameter for the `apache` class is set to `false`.
+This is all the equivalent of saying "Set up Apache, and don't use the default VirtualHost because I want to specify my own."

+{% highlight puppet %}
+  apache::vhost { 'learning.puppetlabs.vm':
+    port    => $port,
+    docroot => $document_root,
+  }
+{% endhighlight %}

-3. Declares an `apache::vhost` for the quest guide with the title `learning.puppetlabs.vm`, and with `$port` and `$docroot` set to the class parameters.
-Now this is the same as saying "Please set up a VirtualHost website running on port 80, serving the "learning.puppetlabs.vm" website with the files from the /var/www/html/lvmguide' directory
+This block of code declares the `apache::vhost` class for the Quest Guide with the title `learning.puppetlabs.vm`, and with `$port` and `$docroot` set to those class parameters we saw earlier.
+This is the same as saying "Please set up a VirtualHost website serving the 'learning.puppetlabs.vm' website, and set the port and document root based on the parameters from above."
+The `apache::vhost` syntax tells Puppet to find a class called `vhost` in the `apache` module.

-4. Sets the document root to `/var/www/html/lvmguide` (which is the default value for the $document_root parameter
+{% highlight puppet %}
+  file { '/var/www/html/lvmguide':
+    ensure  => directory,
+    owner   => $::apache::params::user,
+    group   => $::apache::params::group,
+    source  => 'puppet:///modules/lvmguide/html',
+    recurse => true,
+    require => Class['apache'],
+  }
+{% endhighlight %}

-5. Finally, the class ensures that the directory `/var/www/html/lvmguide` exists and that its contents are managed recursively.
-We notice that the source for the contents of that directory is also specified
+Finally, the class ensures that the directory `/var/www/html/lvmguide` exists and that its contents are managed recursively.
+The `source =>` line tell Puppet to copy the content for this directory from an `html` directory in the `lvmguide` module.

-The details may not be extremely clear at this point in your learning journey, but will hopefully get clearer as you complete more quests.
-The rest of the Quest Guide will help you get to the point where you can write your own classes and modules.
-Our hope is that the code for the `lvmguide` class listed above appears to be friendly and elegant.
-We often talk about Puppet's Domain Specific Language (DSL) as **self-documenting code**.
+It may seem like there's a lot going on here, but once you have a basic understanding of the syntax, a quick read-through will be enough to get the gist of well-written Puppet code.
+In fact, we often talk about Puppet's Domain Specific Language (DSL) as **self-documenting code**.

-The real power here is that you now have the class `lvmguide` that can be applied to any number of nodes as long as you manage them with Puppet.
-Since we have `lvmguide` as a module in a directory by itself, you can share that directory with someone else, and ask them to place it in their Puppet master's modulepath, where they too can also get the Quest Guide website up and running on any number of nodes.
-With a few lines of code, we installed and configured the Apache httpd web server to serve us the Quest Guide website, by leveraging a freely available, shared, module from the forge - `puppetlabs-apache`.
+### Repeatable, Portable, Testable

+It's cool to install and configure an Apache httpd web server with a few lines of code and some clicks in the console, but keep in mind that the best part can't be shown with the Learning VM: once the `lvmguide` module is installed, you can apply the `lvmguide` class to as many nodes as you like, even if they have different specifications or run different operating systems.

+And once a class is deployed to your infrastructure, Puppet gives you the ability to manage the configuration from a central point.
+With Puppet, you can propagate changes across your whole infrastructure at once, or (if you don't like surprises!) carefully promote updates to development nodes through testing and into production.

 ## Modules, Classes - Oh My!